Orange balloon with a string.

 It's important to note that while borderline autism doesn’t disrupt life as much as severe autism, it can still affect relationships and work life.
 Adults may experience social anxiety, depression, or struggle with professional communication.

-Steady Strides ABA offers specialized ABA services in Texas and New Mexico.
-Our team of experts provides personalized ABA therapy to help autistic individuals build confidence, improve communication, and navigate life more smoothly.
+Steady Strides ABA offers specialized ABA therapy in Texas.
+Our team of experts provides personalized therapy to help autistic individuals build confidence, improve communication, and navigate life more smoothly.

 Reading about ABA is one thing.
 Experiencing your child’s progress is another.